 2 cr.
 (2 lec/wk) Prerequisite: TRID 180.
-(F)
+(F) Studies electrical/electronic systems and applications

 Studies electrical/electronic systems and applications found in today's automotive industry.
 This course is designed to give the student a strong background in the theory of operation of electrical and electronic systems.
 Upon completion of this course, the student will have acquired the knowledge necessary to effectively diagnose modern automobiles.